SonicStark/python-bugzilla-daemon/README.md

 `bugzilla-mi` is the entrance of *python-bugzilla-mi* in which you can talking to a [Bugzilla](https://www.bugzilla.org/) instance over XMLRPC or REST.
 Also original  features about performing actions from the command line is still available but with a different usage, such as create or edit bugs, various queries, etc.

+`bugzilla-cli` still provides exactly the same features as before (also same as the original CLI tool `/usr/bin/bugzilla`).

 Please browse things in `docs` for more details.